 In September 66, the Romans in Jerusalem surrendered and were lynched.
 Meanwhile, the Greek inhabitants of the capital of Judaea, Caesarea, attacked their Jewish neighbors; the Jews replied in kind, expelling many Greeks from Judaea, Galilee and the Golan heights.

 When Gessius Florus was replaced (by Antonius Julianus), the governor of Syria, Gaius Cestius Gallus, tried to pacify the rebellious province and led a legion - the Twelfth, surnamed Fulminata - to Jerusalem.
-It was reinforced with units of III Gallica, IIII Scythica, and VI Ferrata, plus auxiliaries and allies.
+It was reinforced with units of III Gallica, IIII Scythica, and VI Ferrata, plus auxiliaries and foreign allies.
 It liberated the pro-Roman capital of Galilee, Sepphoris, and continued to Jerusalem.

-In November, however, the army was forced to return; on his way back, he was defeated by one of the leaders of the Zealots, Eleaser son of Simon.
+In November, however, the army was forced to return; on his way back, he was defeated by one of the leaders of the Zealots, Eleazar son of Simon.
 Humiliation was added to the disgrace: the legion lost its standard.
 This may have been a Jewish success, but it was clear that the Romans would return with a larger army, and many people left Jerusalem, leaving it in the hands of the radicals.
 There is a late tradition that says that among those who went away, were the Jewish Christians.

 The year 67: outbreak of the war